yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-entries.markdown

 The default is `AutoGenerate=false`.
 Note that only one property in a class can be marked as a SpaceID property.

+{% note %}
-{% exclamation %} There is no need to explicitly index a field which is marked as SpaceID, because it is already indexed.
+There is no need to explicitly index a field which is marked as SpaceID, because it is already indexed.
+{%endnote%}

 # Under the Hood